jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

-# What is Jupyter and JupyterHub?
+# JupyterHub: A conceptual overview

 JupyterHub is not what you think it is.
 Most things you think are part of JupyterHub are actually handled by some other component, for